 People are usually a lot less shocked by a speaker goofing up than the speaker is about having done it.
 Therefore, if you then carry on after the goof; people are actually relieved for you, and even more relieved that you are up there instead of them.

-SECOND: Use a physical gesture to acknowledge the goof
+SECOND: You can use a physical gesture to acknowledge the goof

 It is in no way necessary to verbally apologize for a goof; unless, of course, you inadvertently insult someone or use inappropriate language.
 A simple shrug of the shoulders, along with a quizzical I can’t believe I said that expression on your face, is all you may need to do before continuing on with your message.